LPendelj/MedicalApp/README.md

 Application name: Medical Engineering
 Author: Luka Pendelj

+Video presentation location: Video presentation/LukaPendelj-video presentation (Sorry for the bad sound)

 Description: Modern Single Page Application for Medical Professionals.
 It is possible to manage large amount of data about companies, practitioners, patients and examinations.
 Users are able to manipulate data and check info aboout all the entities.

-Tech stack: Spring Boot, MySQL, Angular
+Tech stack: Java, Spring Boot, MySQL, Angular

-Some important notes:

 Missing functionalities:
  1. multiple filters,